PRBonn/rko_lio/docs/index.rst

 Citation
 ^^^^^^^^

-If you use this work, please consider citing:
+If you use this work, please leave a star on our `GitHub repository <https://github.com/PRBonn/rko_lio>`_ and consider citing:

 .. code-block:: bibtex